-When it comes to casual places to dine, Dargan Street has this covered, from authentic SC barbecue at Wholly Smokin’ BBQ to dishes made from the freshest local ingredients served in the speakeasy atmosphere of The Library.
-Located right next door to The Library is Dolce Vita, the wine and chocolate tasting room, where locals and tourists alike relax and enjoy delicious chocolates made by Belgian-trained master chocolatiers as well as cakes-in-jars made by Sweetleigh’s Cakes and Treats.
-Dolce Vita has recently expanded and is offering breakfast and lunch.
+When it comes to casual places to dine, Dargan Street has this covered, from authentic SC barbecue at Wholly Smokin’ BBQ to dishes made from fresh ingredients at The Birds Nest.
+Located right next door to The Bird’s Nest is Dolce Vita, the wine and chocolate tasting room, where locals and tourists alike relax and enjoy delicious chocolates made by Belgian-trained master chocolatiers as well as cakes-in-jars made by Sweetleigh’s Cakes and Treats.
+Dolce Vita has recently expanded and is offering breakfast and lunch, plus cold-press coffee.
 This restaurant row also features made-to-order sushi at Thai House, and it has a shared outdoor seating area.
 This relaxing dining patio is called the William H. Johnson Renaissance Courtyard, named for a Florence artist who was a renowned painter in the Harlem Renaissance.
 The restaurants often host live entertainment from folk style singer/songwriters (on “Uncorked and Unplugged Fridays”) to jazz musicians such as Ezra Brown.

 Ezra, himself, has opened a coffee shop and art gallery called Soulé Café on Irby Street.
 You’ll often find local entertainers performing inside.
 Just next door is King Jefe, serving street-style tacos.